Blog

 • Activities damaging community relations.

-• Participation in war crimes or crimes against humanity.
+• War crimes or crimes against humanity.

-• Engagement in activities threatening national security.
+• Activities threatening national security.

 • Sham marriages.